St. John's International School (Malaysia)

 Saint John's International School (SJIS) is an international school located in Kuala Lumpur.
 This school is privately funded, and has collaboration with the La Salle brothers.
 Learning runs from lower secondary up to the A levels.

 The school is located within Level 2 of the Bangunan Ming Annex, which is nearby the Masjid Jamek LRT station.
+The school rents the building rather than having its own constructed one.

 Admissions

 Students must have at least 5 credits in SPM/IGCSE/GCE O Level subjects, including English.
 Students opting for a science subjects must have credits for science subjects at SPM/IGCSE/GCE O Level.
 Students opting for further mathematics courses must have a credit in additional mathematics at SPM/IGCSE/GCE O Level.
 They will be required to sit for a Direct English Placement test during the admission.

 Academics

 Saint John's International School follows the Cambridge Curriculum (CAIE – Cambridge Assessment International Education), which is the international version of the British curriculum, developed by the University of Cambridge.

 Students of Lower Secondary are assessed via the Lower Secondary Cambridge Checkpoint exam, which is taken in Year 9, assessing students in core subjects like English, Mathematics, and Science, providing a benchmark of their performance against international standards.
 In Upper Secondary (Year 10 & 11), students are assessed via the IGCSE (International General Certificate of Secondary Education) exam.
 Within SJIS, there is also pre-University education, or A-Levels (Advanced Level Qualification).

-There are 10 subjects Lower Secondary students take:
+There are 9 subjects Lower Secondary students take: